 Piet-se-Pad - Secure and peaceful mountain village situated on the foothills of Cogmanskloof in Montagu West.
-Fully serviced plots from R419,000 and complete plot-and-plan from R1,125,000.

 The vision for Piet-se-Pad is to create a secure and peaceful mountain village, situated in a high quality, naturally landscaped mountain reserve environment.